 “I’m not racist, but why don’t Mexicans speak English?”

 Well, I hope you get the idea by now.

 Any phrase that begins with “I’m not (X) but (Y) immediately tells the rest of us that you are absolutely X, and you absolutely believe that whatever bullshit you spew in Y is true.

 Period, end of quote.

 So, especially in these trying times, if you ever try to say, “I’m not X, but…” stop right there before you open your mouth, think about what you were going to say, then go ask a smarter friend to bail your ass out before you go full-on stupid.

-And… happy almost summer, and or happy surviving the really weird times we’re going through right now.
+And… happy almost end of (social) summer, and or happy surviving the really weird times we’re still going through right now.